This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 What is pregnancy-related hip, back, and pelvic pain?

 For some women, pregnancy-related hip, back, and pelvic pain is debilitating throughout their pregnancy while others aren’t affected until the very end of their pregnancy.
-Women on both sides of the spectrum should be valued and respected!
-We are all different but equal.
-Women should be lifting one another up after pregnancy pain beats us down.
+Whichever woman you are, let me just say.
+You’re freakin’ awesome and growing a human being hurts sometimes.
+Keep up the good work!

 Pregnancy-related hip, back, and pelvic pain can feel like: